z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 a value in the tile map and letting the BiFrost engine do the rendering, it draws a tile directly into the display.
-Because BiFrost is precisely synchronised with the Spectrum's interrupt, and the BIFROSTH_drawTileH function must not be interrupted, it's best to call it directly after waiting for the interrupt, hence the BIFROST_halt function call.
+Because BiFrost is precisely synchronised with the Spectrum's interrupt, and the BIFROSTH_drawTileH function must not be interrupted, it must be called directly after waiting for the interrupt, hence the BIFROST_halt function call.

-Also note the line numbering for both the attribute fill and the tile drawing is based on 160 vertical lines.
+Also note the line numbering (Y-axis) for both the attribute fill and the tile drawing is based on 160 vertical lines.
 That's pixel level positioning in the Y-axis.
-The columns are 0 to 18, so tiles can be placed on 8 pixel boundaries, which is better than the low resolution variant of BiFrost which places tiles on 16 pixel boundaries.
+The columns are 0 to 18, so tiles can be placed on 8 pixel boundaries, which is better than the low resolution variant of BiFrost which places tiles on 16 pixel horizontal boundaries.

 One more thing: the positioning coordinate values for the high resolution variant of BiFrost start _outside_ the display area!
 Y position 0 is 16 pixels